Q: Can classes outside of the PPL major be substituted for course requirements?

 Q: Where do I go to get answers to further questions?

-A: The first place to speak to someone directly is the Philosophy Department secretaries Joy Tassey or Rachel Crisman.
+A: The first place to speak to someone directly is the Philosophy Department secretary Joy Tassey.
 They are located on the Twelfth Floor Library Tower.
 They can answer many questions.
 They can also direct you to a faculty advisor for further help.
 You may also visit a faculty advisor directly during his or her office hours.
 Faculty office hours and e-mails are posted under “B.A.
 Degree”.
 You are welcome and encouraged to seek advising from a PPL faculty advisor at any time during your years at Binghamton.